bardiaghassemi/PDF-Cracker/README.md

 WHAT IS THIS ??

-This is A Program Not A Software Developers Can Use This For Break The Lock Of PDF File Or Find Password.
+This is A Program Not A Software, Developers Can Use This For Break The Lock Of PDF File Or Find Password.

 HOW TO USE: